OdBT/piRNA-IPdb_v2/README.md

 # IPpiRNAdb_v2

+This database is publised at:

+Barreñada, O., Larriba, E., Brieño-Enriquez, M.A. et al. piRNA-IPdb: a PIWI-bound piRNAs database to mining NGS sncRNA data and beyond.
+BMC Genomics 22, 765 (2021). https://doi.org/10.1186/s12864-021-08071-6

-An update of the IPpiRNAdb initialy released at:
+The IPpiRNAdb initialy released at:

 Larriba, E., del Mazo, J. An integrative piRNA analysis of mouse gametes and zygotes reveals new potential origins and gene regulatory roles.
 Sci Rep 8, 12832 (2018). https://doi.org/10.1038/s41598-018-31032-1